torokmark/utils.sh/README.md

 # Shell Utils

-This repo is intended to extend the shell and contain useful and readable functions that help developers to maintaine there scripts easier and neatly.
+This repo is intended to extend the shell and contain useful and readable functions that help developers to maintaine their scripts easier and neatly.

 The following packages (which basically functions) are available.
 * **Console** : provides formatted printing to the console